 Dr. Pettit conducts research on depression, anxiety, and suicidal behaviors in childhood and adolescence.
-He has a particular interest in the course of depression, anxiety, and suicidal behaviors over time, including interpersonal and cognitive factors that contribute to the onset, maintenance, and recurrence of these behaviors.
-His research also focuses on the development and evaluation of interventions for these behaviors.
-Dr. Pettit is the author of two books and more than 125 research articles and book chapters.
+He has a particular interest in the course of these problems over time and their treatment, emphasizing interpersonal and cognitive factors.
+Dr. Pettit is the author of three books and more than 150 research articles and book chapters.
 His research program is funded by the National Institute of Mental Health.

 Pettit, J.W., & Joiner, T.E., Jr. (2005).
 The interpersonal solution to depression: A workbook for changing how you feel by changing how you relate.
 Oakland, CA: New Harbinger Publications.